ic21b066/WS2022_SLM_Proj/README.md

 ic21b066 (anemac1),
 ic20b044

-Sample project in SLM course, featuring a REST-Server based on SpringBoot Framework to set and read messages concerning maintenance ("Maintenance monitor")
+Semester project in SLM course, featuring a REST-Server based on SpringBoot Framework to set and read messages concerning maintenance ("Maintenance monitor")

 ## How to run program